-One shudders to think of the grim provenance of “Provenance," from Ronnie Burkett and his Theater of Marionettes.
-"Provenance," ends with a tranquil image of its central character skating.
-We see Pity (short for Pittance) Beane, the art history grad student and sometime prostitute, whirling her way about the stage while the text talks of “beauty" -- and of a world whose ugliness threatens to send us all falling through the ice.
+One shudders somewhat to think of the grim provenance of “Provenance,” the latest piece from Ronnie Burkett and his Theater of Marionettes.
+When last seen at the Barbican, in 2001 with his ironically titled “Happy,” the Canadian puppeteer, now 46, was plunging his astonishing array of puppets into some disturbing waters, indeed.
+But that show seems a picnic by comparison with “Provenance,” which ends with a deceptively tranquil image of its central character skating.
+We see the tragicomically named Pity (short for Pittance) Beane, the bespectacled art history grad student and sometime prostitute, whirling her way about the stage while the text talks of “beauty” — and of a world whose ugliness threatens to send us all falling through the ice.

 The realm inhabited by Burkett’s puppets has never been one given over to twee enchantment: The brochure for the show’s limited Barbican stand (part of the international BITE:04 season) makes clear that the show, lasting more than two hours without an intermission, “is not suitable for under-14s.”

 After all, rare is the play featuring flesh-and-blood actors that includes a protracted homophobic assault and a (separate) male rape.
 To see those activities enacted by puppets is to gasp once again at the abiding fury of Burkett, their master manipulator, who evidently has a none-too-passive relationship with his work: Just over a year ago, he destroyed the delicate, complicated sets for his first three career-making shows, starting with “Tinka’s New Dress,” in effect silencing that phase of his art.